 4) Can I use my GI Bill to pay for your school?

 Unfortunately we are not recognized as a school that is affiliated with the military GI Bill.
-We do offer a 12% discount off the tuition part of any class for anyone in, or related to anyone in the military, active or retired.
+Tuition already includes a discount for anyone in, or related to anyone in the military, active or retired.
 Mahalo for your service!

 5) What beginner classes do you offer?

 We have two options for you.
-Our 3-hour DSLR class will give you an overview of how to use your camera (main menu options, shooting modes, some creative applications, color).
-That class is $141.36 including tax.
+Our 4-hour DSLR class will give you an overview of how to use your camera (main menu options, shooting modes, some creative applications, color).

-We also have a much more detailed 12-hour class (4 consecutive Mondays from 6 to 9PM) that covers these things and a lot more.
+We also have a much more detailed 15-hour class (5 consecutive Thursdays from 6 to 9PM) that covers these things and a lot more.
 We go into manual photography and metering in detail as well as more on color, lenses, and composition guidelines.
-That class runs over four Mondays from 6 to 9 PM and is $387.43 including tax.

-Some students take the 3-hour class and follow it up with the 12-hour class later.
+Some students take the 3-hour class and follow it up with the 15-hour class later.